Family Centered Treatment® (FCT)

 • Access to an information management system that enables maintenance of a record review for electronic technology used

-• A tracking process necessary to assure maintenance of fidelity (15-individual phase specific treatment activities and dosage requirements) to the model for individual cases and for evaluation of outcomes in the aggregate which requires an electronic information management system and devices
+• A tracking process necessary to assure maintenance of fidelity (15-individual phase specific treatment activities and dosage requirements) to the model for individual cases and for evaluation of outcomes in the aggregate which requires an electronic information management system and device

-The Family Centered Treatment Foundation will assess and support FCT provisionally licensed agencies in developing the infrastructure during the Installation and Initial implementation phases to accomplish the requirements listed.
+The Family Centered Treatment Foundation (FCTF) will assess and support FCT provisionally licensed agencies in developing the infrastructure during the Installation and Initial implementation phases to accomplish the requirements listed.

 Manuals and Training